 Next: Cats can detect trouble, too.

-It’s not just dogs who can help their owners in the event of a seizure.
 An orange cat named Pudding famously roused his owner from a diabetic seizure, so she could call for help — just hours after she’d adopted the cat from the local animal shelter in Wisconsin.
 Amy Jung, Pudding’s owner, said of the seizure, “If something or someone hadn’t pulled me out of that, I wouldn’t be here.”

 A British cat has repeatedly saved a diabetic girl’s life by alerting her parents when she’s about to have a hypoglycemic episode.
 They said of the cat, named Pippa, “she’s one in a million, definitely.”
 And a cat named Blake in Fort Worth, Texas, bites his owner’s toes whenever a seizure occurs at night in order to wake him up and prevent the seizures from turning deadly.
 Glen Schallman, Blake’s owner, is actually believed to be the oldest person living with his rare combination of brain conditions — thanks at least in part to Blake’s help.